 Here at ICU Investigations, we not only help our clients fight fraudulent claims every day, but we want our clients to protect themselves from fraud and scams this Holiday Season (and beyond).
 Consumers should be extra vigilant this time of year, especially with an increase in online shopping.
-According to a 2020 Experian survey, approximately 24% of respondents were a victim of identity theft or fraud during the holidays.
+According to Experian and the most recent Business Bureau Institute Online Scams Report, online shopping scams were the riskiest type of scam in 2021.
 We want you to avoid being a victim during the season of giving, so we are bringing you these tips on behalf of Experian:

 1. Put Basic Protections Into Place

 “Use a unique password for all your accounts.
 If that seems like too much effort, at least create unique and hard-to-guess passwords for your financial accounts.
 A password manager—even a free one—makes this easy to set up.

 Turn on multifactor authentication.
 Wherever possible (and again, with priority to financial accounts), turn on multifactor authentication (MFA).
 This security feature requires you to take an extra step to verify your identity before you can log in, and it could help keep your information safe if your account's password is compromised.”

 2. Be Careful Shopping Online, Especially With Online Marketplaces

 “Practice extra caution or simply avoid shopping on sites like Facebook Marketplace, Craigslist, NextDoor and other online marketplaces.
 If you're buying directly from a person and paying in cash, you won't have the same purchase protections you'd get when buying from a reputable retailer or when using a credit card.